hindu-comm/mail_stream_advaita-l/2014/01/Body_is_the_disease/125__Srinath_Vedagarbha.md

 > > not in opponent's siddhAnta.
 > >
 >
-> ​There are two ways to see your stand:
+> There are two ways to see your stand:
 > 1. vAda is not possible if something is not accepted true by both opponents
 >